Batch ETL vs Streaming ETL: The Only Guide You Need

 Batch ETL Processing: How it Works

-The following describes a batch ETL processing:
+The following steps describe batch ETL processing:

-• Volumes of data are extracted and processed from the source.
-Extraction is possible via a query language like SQL or a bulk or batch API for SaaS like Salesforce.
+• Extraction is possible via a query language like SQL or a bulk or batch API for SaaS like Salesforce.

 • Processing is triggered manually or scheduled.